ibm-cds-labs/on-prem-db-crud-access-swagger-client-sample/README.md

 ## Deploy to IBM Bluemix

-To manually deploy this application to Bluemix:
+Before you deploy this sample application, follow the instructions in the tutorial to create the _employeeTableAPI_ service and download the generated [Swagger](http://swagger.io/) JSON specification `swaggerJSON.json`.

     $ git clone https://github.com/ibm-cds-labs/on-prem-db-crud-access-using-swagger-client-sample.git